cm-tle-pred/cm-tle-pred.github.io/index.md

 ## K. Satellite Position Difference Comparison

 Satellites position is calculated by providing a TLE with a reference epoch and a target epoch into the SGP4 algorithm.
+To create the following graphs, a *propagated positions*, *predicted positions*, and *ground truth positions* were calculated by applying SGP4 on the target epoch to the reference TLE, predicted TLE, and target TLE resprectively.
+Each graph is the straight-line distance between either the *propagated postiions* (from X) or the *predicted positions* to the *ground truth positions*.

 ![XYZ Difference Random Model 1:1](images/xyz_diff_rand_n5.png)
 <p align='center'><b>Figure K1</b> XYZ Difference Random Model (1 model/output)</p>